 So basically, if you remove one or a significant portion or number of any species, it will have an effect on the entire ecosystem.
 The ecosystem shifts to compensate for the imbalance.
 Ecologists call this Trophic Cascade.
 Trophic levels are essentially what separate plant from herbivore, herbivore from predator.

-So by reducing the numbers of predators, the prey species numbers will increase.
+So by reducing the numbers of predators, the prey species populations will increase.
+(Less are being eaten).
 This will have an effect on what they in turn hunt or harvest.
 Once those species populations change that will then change what they influence.
 Imagine a line of dominoes that spreads out into a web.
 One influences another which then influences more again.
 These changes in populations not only affect populations either side of them of them but they can also affect the very chemistry of the environment.
-If there are more of less plants in a system, there would be more or less Oxygen or CO2 available.
+If there are more or less plants in a system, there would be more or less Oxygen or CO2 available.

 Altering the physical chemistry of a system also causes ecological cascades.
 Increase or decrease in temperature is like changing it’s geographical location.
 Adding chemicals will also change ecosystems.
-Farmers increase productivity of their fields with fertilizers and similarly, plant growth can increase if certain compounds of Nitrogen or Phosphorous are added.
+Farmers increase productivity of their fields with fertilizers.
+Plant growth can increase if certain compounds of Nitrogen or Phosphorous are added.
 A process called Eutrophication.
 Too many plants and not enough herbivores to eat them means systems can be overrun by plant life, choking and shading what was there before.